andrewdyar/switchyard/apps/goods-backend/docs/authentication.md

 ### Migrating Existing Users

-For migrating users from Medusa's built-in auth to Supabase:
+For migrating users from Switchyard's built-in auth to Supabase:

 ```bash
 # Preview migration